-Our capabilities span the entire real estate development process.
-We advise on everything from zoning changes, special permits, variances and related entitlements to development rights transfers and matters involving historic and landmark preservation issues.
-We can also help you identify and obtain real estate tax abatements and economic incentives.
+Our Land Use and Zoning Group has a strong track record of helping clients manage complex real estate development matters and obtain critical government approvals.
+Our legal and government relations capabilities span the entire development process — from zoning changes, special permits, variances and related entitlements to development rights transfers and matters involving historic and landmark preservation issues.

-They represent clients in their interactions with key government agencies, provide political advocacy, assist with navigating thorny matters through government approvals, and represent clients in large-scale real estate development projects that fall under the New York City Uniform Land Use Review Process (ULURP).
+This significant public sector experience helps us aid clients in their interactions with key government agencies and officials, provide political advocacy, assist with navigating thorny matters through government approvals, and represent clients in large-scale development projects that fall under the New York City Uniform Land Use Review Procedure (ULURP).